-From the onset, we design your solar project with the best, tier 1 rated equipment.
-Our standard panel equipment is either Jinko 320 or Aptos 320 panels (list of upgrade options and our panel philosophy here), and for the inverter we only use Enphase micro inverters - the best of the best.
+From the onset, we design your solar project with the best Tier 1 equipment.
+Our standard panel equipment is Q-Cells 395 W panels (see an explanation of our panel philosophy here), and for the inverter, we use Enphase microinverters—the best of the best.

 Panels are rarely ever an issue.
-They are built incredibly strong, designed to withstand the harshest of wind, snow, heat, and cold.
-Even hail that damages cars rarely damages your panels (this is not a promise, just a general observation - I'm sure there has been hail gnarly enough to damage panels at some point in the past).
+They are built incredibly strong and designed to withstand the harshest winds, snow, heat, and cold.
+Even hail that damages cars rarely damages your panels—while it's not covered under warranty, the panels are designed and tested to withstand golf-ball-sized hail.

-Some panels degrade as much as 50% over a 25 year period.
-At Project Solar, we only use tier 1 panels that have, at minimum a guaranteed 80% of its rated production level by year 25.
+Some panels out there degrade as much as 50% over a 25-year period.
+At Project Solar, we only use Tier 1 panels that have, at minimum, a guaranteed 84% of their rated production level by year 25.

-The 80% is guaranteed, but our preferred panels have a historical record of 85%.
-Some of the most expensive panels (often costing 2x as much per watt) boast a 92% performance record (a 7% difference).
-We try and find the sweet spot, the best bang for your buck panel that will do the job at the highest yielding ROI over 25 years.
+The 84% is guaranteed, but our preferred panels have a historical record of 85-6%.
+Some of the most expensive panels on the market (often costing 2x as much per watt) boast a 92% performance record (a 6-7% difference).
+We try and find the sweet spot—the best-bang-for-your-buck panel that will do the job at the highest-yielding ROI over 25 years.

-If for some reason, you do have a panel that goes out/needs replaced, the manufacturer provides a new one free of charge.
+If for some reason you have a panel that goes out/needs replacing, the manufacturer provides a new one free of charge.

-If you opted for our full service, we require that our installers offer 10 year warranties, and they will come out to replace your panel for free.
+If you opted for our full-service installation, and the issue was caused by labor, we require that our installers offer 10-year warranties, and they will come out to replace your panel for free.

-If it has been longer than 10 years, you can either replace the panel yourself, or hire a handyman to do it for you.
+If it has been longer than 10 years, or the issue was caused by a defect in the equipment, you can either replace the panel yourself or hire a handyman to do it for you.
 Everything just clips into itself, and no splicing of wires is required for a panel change.
-The hardest part is getting on the roof and positioning yourself to reach the screws and to place the new panel.
+The hardest part is getting on the roof and positioning yourself to reach the screws and place the new panel.

 If you did DIY, you're already a pro, and this shouldn't be a concern.

-If people complain about system downtime or system issues, it's almost always with old school technology like string inverters.
-String inverters, where all panels in a system/string pass their DC power to one central inverter, are notorious for being short lived and finicky.
-They are usually only warrantied for 10-12 years, and it creates a single point of failure for the entire system.
+If people complain about system downtime or system issues, it's almost always because of old-school technology like string inverters.
+In a string inverter system, all panels in a system/string pass their DC power to one central inverter, are notorious for being short-lived and finicky.
+They are usually only warrantied for 10-12 years and create a single point of failure for the entire system.

-Micro inverters, specifically Enphase micro inverters, are considered the best of the best in the industry.
-Google the IQ7 series.
+Microinverters, specifically Enphase microinverters, are considered the best of the best in the industry.
+Check out the Enphase IQ7+.
 The only complaint people have with them are the price, but we include them standard in our kits, and you already know our builds are the lowest price in the industry.

-Enphase, while not only having the best and most reliable tech, also is the only large scale manufacturer that honors warranties directly with the end user.
-They have a great support team that actually takes customer calls, where most only work with the installer.
-We are happy to help you as well and won't just dump you off to the manufacturer, but this is a huge vote of confidence in a manufacturers own product.
+Enphase, besides having the best and most reliable tech, is also the only large-scale manufacturer that honors warranties directly with the end user.
+They have a great support team that actually takes customer calls, while most only work with the installer.
+We are happy to help you as well, and won't just dump you off to the manufacturer, but this is a huge vote of confidence by the manufacturer in their own product.

 Enphase provides a fantastic warranty and customer support.